By: Pivot Energy

-For a community solar farm, developers prefer to be adjacent to three-phase distribution lines and hopefully close to a substation.
-Once a project is constructed, it will connect directly to (or “tap into”) into these distribution lines to transfer the energy generated by the solar facility to the electrical grid.
-If there are not distribution lines near a site, a developer will be forced to pay for the installation of lengthy distribution extensions to reach the site.
+For a community solar farm, developers prefer to be adjacent to three-phase distribution lines and close to a substation.
+Once a project is constructed, it will connect directly to (or “tap into”) these distribution lines to transfer the energy generated by the solar facility to the electrical grid.
+If there are no distribution lines near a site, a developer must pay to install lengthy distribution extensions to reach the site.
 This adds significant cost to a project and can prevent a site from being a viable fit for a project.

 Most importantly, we must determine whether or not solar is a good fit for you.

 There are many benefits to leasing your land for solar farm development.
 Most landowners who lease their land to solar developers do so for financial reasons.
 With solar, you can hedge against the risk of unpredictable weather patterns.
 Leasing your land for solar farm development generates a reliable stream of revenue, diversifies your portfolio, allows former farmland to rejuvenate, keeps the land in your family, and brings cleaner air as well as energy resiliency to your community.